Point Pedro Fort in Jaffna

 A 1693 map of Portuguese fort at Point Pedro from the Dutch National Archives

-A 1693 map of Portuguese fort at Point Pedro from the Dutch National Archives (www.nationaalarchief.nl/)
+A 1693 map of the Portuguese fort at Point Pedro from the Dutch National Archives (www.nationaalarchief.nl/)

-Baldaeus, a Dutch preacher provides a brief description of this town, harbour and the church in 1672.
+Baldaeus (1672), a Dutch preacher, provided a brief description of this town, harbour and church in 1672.
 The area has been rich in cotton trees and was well known for its cotton harvest.
-A fort has been built not so long ago during skirmishes with the British in this area.
-This area is called Paretiture in tamil which means “Cotton Harbour” signifying the cotton harvesting in the area.
-The Church Paretiture was the largest and most stately looking one in the whole of this Province according to Baldaeus.
-The harbour is safe for anchorage for 7-8 months but when the Northern Monsoon sets in, this becomes a dangerous shore line.
+According to him, a fort was built not so long ago during skirmishes with the British in this area.
+This area is called Paretiture in Tamil, which means “Cotton Harbor,” signifying the cotton harvesting in the area.
+The Church Paretiture was the largest and most stately-looking one in the whole of this province, according to Baldaeus.
+The harbor is safe for anchorage for 7-8 months, but when the Northern Monsoon sets in, this becomes a dangerous shoreline.

-The large Tamarind tree which stood in front of the church where Baldaeus has preached was a landmark of Point Padro which has fallen down during the cyclone in November 1952.
+The large tamarind tree, which stood in front of the church where Baldaeus had preached, was a landmark of Point Padro that fell down during the cyclone in November 1952.
 The trunk of the tree was 42 feet (12.8 meters) in circumference and 65 feet (20 meters) tall.

 Baldaeus’ Tree